Higher Education Marketing and Communication Strategies: 8 Tips

 Students:

-Current students require timely and relevant information to succeed on their academic journey.
+Current students require timely and relevant information to succeed in their academic journey.
 Emails about upcoming deadlines, events, academic support services, student benefit packages, and campus news are essential.
 Personalization is important here, as students are more likely to engage with content that feels directly relevant to them.
 Use a robust tagging or email list system (Envoke can help you here) to group students in a relevant way.
-And consider supporting your e-blasts with SMS notifications or social media reminders.
+Consider supporting your e-blasts with SMS notifications or social media reminders.
 Email is essential, but it isn’t always the first place these digital natives look, even for important information.

 Alumni: